Writing Is My Passion

 My Current Projects & Goals

-Reflecting back on my 2020 writing activities, I’m struck with a shameful realization—a year of zero success.
+Reflecting back on my past years of writing, I’m struck with a shameful realization—years of zero success.
 My novel had stagnated, stuck in the quagmire of rewrites.
 The several short stories I had submitted, either for publication or contest, all failed.
 All rejected.
 One received some kind words from a publisher, that she had seriously considered it for publication.
 Encouraging, yes, but a rejection is a rejection.

-There’s nothing I can do to fix the time past.
-So I look onward to my 2021 writing activities.
+There’s nothing I can do to fix my past.
+So, I focus on 2023.

 I don’t know.
 And in not knowing, all I can do is to keep on writing and let the time take its course.